Sharp Concentration Results for Heavy-Tailed Distributions: Introduction

 \section{Introduction}

 The concentration of measure inequalities have recently received substantial attention in high-dimensional statistics and machine learning \cite{vershynin_non-asymptotic}.
-While concentration inequalities are well-understood for subGaussian and subexponential random variables, in many application areas, such as signal processing \cite{bakhshizadeh2018compressive}, machine learning \cite{concentration_for_ML} and optimization \cite{gurbuzbalaban2020heavy} we need concentration results for sums of random variables with heavier tails.
+While concentration inequalities are well-understood for subGaussian and subexponential random variables, in many application areas, such as signal processing \cite{coper}, machine learning \cite{concentration_for_ML} and optimization \cite{gurbuzbalaban2020heavy, zhang2019adaptive, gorbunov2020stochastic} we need concentration results for sums of random variables with heavier tails.
+For instance, \cite{concentration_for_ML} shows how the class of subWeibull random variables naturally appear in the context of neural networks.
 The standard technique, i.e. finding upper bounds for the moment generating function (MGF), clearly fails for heavy-tailed distributions whose moment generating functions do not exist.
 Furthermore, other techniques, such as Chebyshev's inequality, are incapable of obtaining sharp results.
 The goal of this paper is to show that under quite general conditions on the tail, a simple truncation argument can not only help us use the standard MGF argument for heavy-tailed random variables, but is also capable of obtaining sharp concentration results.

+Another common technique to obtain concentration inequalities is to consider an Orlicz norm.
+Orlicz norm of a random variable $X$ is defined as